danillofratta/challenge-ambev/README.md

 ## Instructions

-The project was created following instructions.
+The project was created following the guidelines:

-I followed the following premises for development:
 - based on microservices
-- based on a read and write database
+- based on a read-write database
-- based on messaging with rebus between microservices.
+- based on messages with rebus between microservices.

 For development:
-- added the template and performed refactoring to add future projects based on microservices/context
+- added the template and performed refactoring to add context boundary
-- created a project structure for developing a specific context, thinking about microservices
+- created a project structure for context boundary development, thinking about microservices
-- created a project structure for testing a specific context, thinking about microservices
+- created a project structure for context boundary development, thinking about microservices
-- created a project for writing and another query following CQRS premises to also test messaging that was built in a basic way using a rebus ROM that is responsible for updating the records recorded in the writing database to the reading database
-- created a base project to share the basic architecture
+- created a base structure to share the basic architecture

+# Project Structure

+Project Structure:

+- Base: basic architecture to avoid code duplication
+- User: user context (template)
+- Sale: sales context
+    * Sale Command: responsible only for writing to the write database
+    * Sale Query: responsible only for reading from the read database
+    * Sale Query Consumer: responsible only for updating the read database, consuming changes made by the command
+    * Sale Contracts: Shared interfaces.

 ## Instructions for running